-Counselling is considered to be a talking therapy.
-A trained therapist will listen to whatever you choose to bring to the session and works with you so that you can find your own solutions to whatever feels painful for you.
+Counselling is described as a talking therapy where a trained therapist works with you so that you can find your own solutions based on the insights we uncover together.
 What counsellors won’t do is tell you what to do.

 It is your time to work through what may be keeping you stuck, so that you can then move forward.
 Sometimes in our busy lives we don’t have the time to think, or to process anything.
 We are rushing from one thing to another.
 Maybe we have a demanding family or job, or maybe we just need a trained therapist to be with us as it feels too difficult to face alone.
 In counselling you will have this space, free from interruptions, to focus on you.
 It’s your time for self care.

 So, if you have decided that counselling is something that you would like to try, you may be feeling very anxious about opening up to someone you don’t know.
-This is a big and important first step and if you haven’t had any counselling before it may feel really difficult.
+This is a big and important first step and if you haven’t had counselling before, it may feel really difficult.
 So, apart from looking for a counsellor who holds the right qualifications, it is important that you feel comfortable with them.

 But I feel in crisis……